TrophyBuck/obsidian-spreadsheets/README.md

-# Obsidian Spreadsheets Plugin
+# Obsidian Spreadsheets Mobile Plugin

 This plugin gives you all the features of a standard spreadsheet tool in Obsidian.
 You can build powerful spreadsheets within Obsidian.

-This plugin is based on FortuneSheet, which is based on [Luckysheet](https://github.com/dream-num/Luckysheet).
+This plugin is a fork of the original based on FortuneSheet, which is based on [Luckysheet](https://github.com/dream-num/Luckysheet).
+It adds support for mobile devices.

 ### Features: